 - Community Based Transportation Plan (PDF)

 The Santa Clara Valley Transportation Authority (VTA); through funding from the Metropolitan Transportation Commission, initiated a Community-Based Transportation Plan.

 - Valley Water Flood Control Project

-The Upper Llagas Creek Flood Prevention Project will addresses stormwater conveyance infrastructure for the Upper Llagas Creek Watershed, including the West Little Llagas Creek through Morgan Hill.
+The Upper Llagas Creek Flood Prevention Project will address stormwater conveyance infrastructure for the Upper Llagas Creek Watershed, including the West Little Llagas Creek through Morgan Hill.

 - Hale Avenue Extension